 There are many ways you can shop the day away, the North Avenue District offers several unique stores, including hip clothing shops and a world jeweler.
 Brady Street also has many funky boutiques and singular food shops, allowing you to spend hours browsing for great finds.
 The most hip shopping area is definitely the Third Ward, which has a lovely mix of clothing stores, art galleries, and home décor.
 For a more traditional shopping experience, look to the Mayfair Mall to access upscale national chains like Banana Republic and Pottery Barn.
 Some other shopping malls in the area include Southridge and Brookfield Square.

-Proud of it's many sports teams and known for being home to some notable snapshots in sports history.
-One of the city’s most beloved sports traditions is tailgating before Brewers’ baseball games at Miller Park just outside of downtown.
-The NBA's Bucks are also an area favorite.
+Proud of its many sports teams and known for being home to some notable snapshots in sports history.
+One of the city's most beloved sports traditions is tailgating before Brewers' baseball games at American Family Field (formerly Miller Park) just outside of downtown.
+The NBA's Bucks at Fiserv Forum are also an area favorite.
 On the college level, it's basically unheard of not to attend UWM Panthers game.
 Even if you're not a sports lover, it can be a blast watching these talented athletes shoot hoops at the U.S. Cellular Arena.

 Winning national awards for its well-maintained park system.
 Lake Park runs right along Lake Michigan and was designed by the same landscape architect who created Central Park.
 This lovely park is known for its ravines, natural landscaping, golf course, and historic North Point Lighthouse.
 Play a game or two of beach volleyball along the shores of the Lake at Bradford Park.
 Ride bikes or go fishing at Lakeshore State Park, 22 acres of green space with jogging paths set just east of downtown.
 You can also give the Horticultural Conservatory a visit at Mitchell Park.
 Your options for outdoor activity are virtually endless!

-Milwaukee rent prices decreased over the last month.
-From December to January, the city experienced a -1.15% decrease for the price of a one-bedroom apartment.
-The rent price for a Milwaukee one-bedroom apartments currently stands at $1,287.0.
+Milwaukee rent prices increased over the last month.
+From June to July, the city experienced a 2.08% increase for the price of a one-bedroom apartment.
+The rent price for a Milwaukee one-bedroom apartments currently stands at $1,030.0.

-Rent prices have decreased in Milwaukee over the last month.
+Rent prices have increased in Milwaukee over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Milwaukee suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 5 of the Milwaukee suburbs increased last month.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Waukesha, WI, Menomonee Falls, WI, Franklin, WI .
+Rent increased in Oak Creek, WI, Brookfield, WI, Waukesha, WI, Menomonee Falls, WI, West Allis, WI .